pforret/jekyll.forret.com/_posts/2008/2008-04-28-favourite-podcasts-basic-soul-radio-show.md

   - simonharrisson
   - soul
 ---
 I subscribe to less and less podcasts (not enough time to listen), but there is one I always install on every newly installed iTunes.
-It&#8217;s called the [Basic Soul Radio Show](http://www.basic-soul.co.uk/), it&#8217;s presented by [Simon Harrison](http://www.myspace.com/basicsoul).
+It's called the [Basic Soul Radio Show](http://www.basic-soul.co.uk/), it's presented by [Simon Harrison](http://www.myspace.com/basicsoul).
 Every week Simon selects two hours of old and new funk, soul and electronic music, which makes for a 200MB MP3 every time (upgrade that hard disk!).
 I have discovered lots of little pearls thanks to it.
 Some examples from the top of my head:

-  * Feb 4, 2008: &#8220;What it&#8217;s all about&#8221; &#8211; The Sylvers (1973)
+  * Feb 4, 2008: &#8220;What it's all about&#8221; &#8211; The Sylvers (1973)
   * Dec 24, 2007: &#8220;I know all the bitches&#8221; &#8211; [Mr Beatnick](http://www.myspace.com/mrbeatnick) feat.
 Ahu (2007)
   * Feb 12, 2007: &#8220;Drive me Crazy&#8221; &#8211; [Secret Stealth](http://www.myspace.com/secretstealth) (2007)

-Expect to encounter a lot of artists/groups that you&#8217;ve never heard of.
-Some of it you won&#8217;t like, some you will adore.
+Expect to encounter a lot of artists/groups that you've never heard of.
+Some of it you won't like, some you will adore.
 Because I wanted a better tool to search the 5+ years of archive, I built a little search engine on

 http://tools.forret.com/basicsoul/ (no longer works)